Last updated on September 13th, 2023

 Wants are fleeting and can be augmented by the way the wind blows.
 The things you need are the ones that are essential for your survival and happiness.

-If you categorise the wants as simply nice-to-haves, then you can better focus on your needs.
+If you categorize the wants as simply nice-to-haves, then you can better focus on your needs.
 You might want chocolate right now, but you need food to survive.

 You may want a beach house with a balcony, but you need a roof over your head to shelter from the storm.